csci-1301/csci-1301.github.io/lectures/030_datatypes_and_variables/readme.md

         string word2 = word;
         ```

         Both `word` and `word2` contain the same memory address, pointing to the same memory location, which contains the string "Hello".
-There is only one copy of the string "Hello"; `word2` doesn't get its own copy.
+There is only one copy of the string "Hello"; `word2` does not get its own copy.

 ## Overflow 🛡